grafana/agent/docs/sources/flow/reference/components/otelcol.processor.resourcedetection.md

 ### env detector

-If you set up a `OTEL_RESOURCE_ATTRIBUTES` environment variable with value of `TestKey=TestValue`, then all logs, metrics, and traces will have a resource attribute with a key `TestKey` and value of `TestValue`.
+If you set up a `OTEL_RESOURCE_ATTRIBUTES` environment variable with value of `TestKey=TestValue`, then all logs, metrics, and traces have a resource attribute with a key `TestKey` and value of `TestValue`.

 ```river
 otelcol.processor.resourcedetection "default" {